Skip to content

 • Faculty Scholars

 CUSHR spotlights outstanding health researchers across campus via Faculty Scholar appointments.
 Faculty Scholars receive tailored communications, are eligible for additional funding opportunities, and have a health research profile on the CUSHR website.
-Applications are accepted in the fall and spring each year.
+Applications are accepted each year.

 Become Part of CUSHR